 Benefit: Effective and sustainable capability.

-The Citizen Science for Earth Systems Program (CSESP) is a newer competitive award program implemented by NASA HQ in 2016.
+NASA's Citizen Science for Earth Systems Program (CSESP) is a competitive award program implemented by NASA Headquarters in 2016.
 Two elements are involved in this program:

-1. Focus on collection and analysis across Earth Science Data (ESD) focus areas.
+1. Focus on collection and analysis across Earth Science Focus Areas.

 2. Technological development and production of low-cost sensors (e.g., mobile, raspberry pi, arduino, etc.) for measurement/monitoring.